FlUxIuS/p0f3plus/README.md

 #### Output in XML

-To p0f3 with the default script `pcaprint.py` against a PCAP to output an XML, you can use the following command:
+To p0f3 with the default script `pcaprint.py` against a PCAP to output a nmap XML (beta), you can use the following command:

 ```